 What is a cover image?

 You’ll soon find that social media sites have a few elements in common.
 One of these elements is showcasing the main image representing your profile.
 This image needs to be captivating, create consistency with your brand and encourage a visitor to read more and to be engaged with your brand.
 When the design communicates what your blog or company is about, it leaves an enduring impact on your followers.
-A cover image should follow the recommended size, and since each platform has different requirements, the result should be a customized image for each platform.
+A cover image should follow the recommended size, and since each platform has different requirements, the result should be a customized image for each.

 This way, your audience will truly belong to you, and you won’t be at the mercy of any social media site policies.